Bonapartists (political party): Origins

 Bonapartism developed after Napoleon I was exiled to the island of Elba.
 The Bonapartists helped him regain power, leading to a period known as the Hundred Days.
 Some of his acolytes could not accept his defeat in 1815 at Waterloo or the Congress of Vienna, and continued to promote the Bonaparte ideology.
 After Napoleon I's death in exile on Saint Helena in 1821, many of these people transferred their allegiance to other members of his family.
 After the death of Napoleon's son, the Duke of Reichstadt (known to Bonapartists as Napoleon II), Bonapartist hopes rested on several different members of the family.

-The disturbances of 1848 gave hope to the nascent political undercurrent.
-Bonapartism, as an ideology of politically neutral French peasants and workers (EJ Hobsbawm), was essential in the election of Napoleon I's nephew Louis-Napoleon Bonaparte as President of the Second Republic, and gave him the political support necessary for his 1852 discarding of the constitution and proclaiming the Second Empire.
-Louis-Napoleon assumed the title Napoleon III to acknowledge the brief reign of Napoleon II at the end of the Hundred Days in 1815 (see the abdication of Napoleon I in 1815).
+The revolutions of 1848 gave hope to the nascent political undercurrent.
+Bonapartism, as an ideology of politically neutral French peasants and workers (EJ Hobsbawm), was essential in the election of Napoleon I's nephew Louis-Napoleon Bonaparte as President of the French Second Republic, and gave him the political support necessary for his 1852 discarding of the constitution and proclaiming the Second French Empire.
+Louis-Napoleon assumed the title Napoleon III to acknowledge the brief reign of Napoleon II at the end of the Hundred Days in 1815 which resulted in the abdication of Napoleon I.

-In 1870, the French National Assembly forced Napoleon III to sign a declaration of war against Prussia; France suffered a disastrous defeat in the Franco-Prussian War.
+In 1870, the National Assembly forced Napoleon III to sign a declaration of war against Prussia; France suffered a disastrous defeat in the Franco-Prussian War.
 The emperor surrendered to the Prussians and their German allies to avoid further bloodshed at the Battle of Sedan.
-He went into exile after a parliamentary coup created the Third Republic.
+He went into exile after a parliamentary coup created the French Third Republic.

 Bonapartists continued to agitate for another member of the family to be placed on the throne.
-From 1871 forward, they competed with monarchist groups that favoured the restoration of the family of Louis-Philippe I, King of the French (1830–1848) (the Orléanists), and also with those who favoured the restoration of the House of Bourbon, the traditional French royal family (Legitimists).
+From 1871 forward, they competed with monarchist groups that favoured the restoration of the family of Louis-Philippe I (the Orléanists), who was King of the French from 1830 to 1848, and also with those who favoured the restoration of the House of Bourbon, the traditional French royal family (the Legitimists).
 The strength of these three factions combined was powerful, but they did not unite on the choice of the new French monarch.
 Monarchist fervor eventually waned, and the French Republic became more or less a permanent facet of French life.
 Bonapartism was slowly relegated to being the civic faith of a few romantics as more of a hobby than a practical political philosophy.
 The death knell for Bonapartism was probably sounded when Eugène Bonaparte, the only son of Napoleon III, was killed in action while serving as a British Army officer in Zululand in 1879.
 Thereafter, Bonapartism ceased to be a significant political force.

 The current head of the Bonaparte family is the great-great-great-grandson of Napoleon I's brother Jérôme, Jean-Christophe Napoléon (born 1986).
 There are no remaining descendants in the male line from any other of Napoleon's brothers and there is no serious political movement that aims to restore any of these men to the imperial throne of France.